playcanvas/developer.playcanvas.com/content/en/user-manual/profile/projects.md

 Exporting an archive file can also be done with the [REST API][8] and can be automated with continuous integration systems for automatic, periodic backups.

-It also allows you choose which branch to export via the parameters.
+It also allows you to choose which branch to export via the parameters.

 We've written a [Node-based open source tool][9] to make this process easier for users.